TESTEVAL: Benchmarking Large Language Models for Test Case Generation: Approach

 For each program, we perform the following pre-processing steps:

-\begin{itemize}[leftmargin=*] \item We add all necessary \texttt{import} statements for the packages required by the problem solutions. \item Python programmers often split long statements into multiple physical lines.
-For all statements split into multiple lines, we remove the newline symbols from these statements and write them in a single line.
+\begin{itemize} \item We add all necessary \texttt{import} statements for the packages required by the Python solution. \item Python programmers often split long statements into multiple physical lines.
+For all statements split into multiple lines, we rewrite them in a single line.
 This ensures each statement only corresponds to one line when measuring line coverage. \item We reformat the in-line conditional statements (e.g., the ternary conditional operator) into multi-line blocks.
-This ensures that each line of the program is one statement that belongs to one specific branch. \item We remove natural language comments in the program. \end{itemize}
+This ensures that each line of the program is one statement that belongs to one specific branch. \item We remove all natural language comments. \end{itemize}

 \textbf{Targeted line/branch/path identification.} To obtain targeted lines/branches, we first extract all \textit{conditional} branches of a given program based on its abstract syntax tree (AST).
 Since loop branches (i.e., \texttt{for}/\texttt{while} loops) are usually easy to cover, we only consider conditional branches in our task.
 Specifically, we extract all \texttt{if}, \texttt{elif}, and \texttt{else} branches.
 We refer to these branches as our targeted branches.
 Then, we consider all statements within these targeted branches as our targeted lines (see Figure~\ref{fig:linebranch} for the example).
 Overall, we identified 983 target branches in 210 programs under test (4.7 target branches per program on average).
 The total number of target lines in 210 programs is 1,312 (6.2 target lines per program on average).
 The detailed algorithm for extracting target lines/branches can be found in Appendix~\ref{appendix:branch}.